 Bahamas - Caribbean - Bermuda

-Playa del Carmen (aka simply as Playa) is a port city located along Mexico's Caribbean (eastern) coast with a population of around 150,000 inhabitants (2010 census).
-It is part of Quintana Roo state.
-Playa del Carmen's location on Riviera Maya makes it a popular tourist destination.
-Playa also hosts PGA Tour golf tournaments.
+Playa del Carmen (aka just Playa) is a port city located along Mexico's Caribbean (eastern) coast.
+The city has population around 150,000 and is part of Quintana Roo state.
+The Port's location on Riviera Maya (Caribbean Mexican Riviera) makes it a popular tourist travel destination.
+Playa also hosts professional PGA Tour golf tournaments.

-Hurricane Wilma passed over Playa del Carmen in October 2005, remaining in the vicinity for 2 days and causing considerable damage and temporary drop in tourists' arrivals.
+Hurricane Wilma passed over Playa del Carmen in October 2005, remaining in the vicinity for 2 days and causing considerable damage and a temporary drop in tourists' arrivals.
 However, most of the damage was comparatively superficial and repaired within several weeks.
-Hurricane Wilma came from the Caribbean Sea, and passed over Cozumel before a landfall in Playa.
-It then moved along the Mexican coast, and hit Cancún very hard.
+Hurricane Wilma came from the Caribbean Sea, and passed over Cozumel before the landfall in Playa.
+It then moved along the Mexican coast, and hit Cancun very hard.

 Playacar is a tourist development south of the main urban area in Playa del Carmen.
 Most all-inclusive hotels, the golf course and the aviary are located in this development.
 There are 2 phases, of which phase 1 is mostly residential (few hotels, several stores), while phase 2 includes the biggest all-inclusive resorts, the golf course and large number of residential properties.

 Port's statistics show that an average cruise ship tourist spends around USD 125 per day while the ship is docked.
 The average daily spending by mega-yacht passengers is around USD 300 pp per day.

 This is a tender cruise port, which means that large cruise ships to Playa del Carmen anchor and transport their passengers to the ferry terminal via the ship's tender boats.
 The ferry pier is conveniently located near downtown's plaza.